Oh My Food Recipes

 Cooking:

-12. Pour 4 cups of water in a pot, turn on the fire to a small medium.
+12. Pour 4 cups of water into a pot, turn on the fire to a small to medium setting.

 boiling wontons in the pot top view for wonton soup